 DAY 3 A Whole New Ballgame

 After breakfast at the hotel, my group went to the batting cages, located adjacent to Doubleday Field.
-Tauck rented the place out and inside they had cages for knuckleballs, sliders, curves, 70 mph fastball and softball.
+Tauck rented the place out and inside they had cages for knuckleballs, sliders, curves, 70 mph fastball, and softball.
 I spent most of my time in the fastball cage since not many wanted to be in it.
 Tauck gave us as many tokens as we wanted and we could grab any drinks or ice cream.

 Afterwards, we went on the Glimmerglass Queen Boat for an hour.
 It was a peaceful but boring ride and the boat’s pre-recorded tour guide had the most annoying voice.
-Luckily that part only last 15 minutes.
+Luckily that part only lasts 15 minutes.
 But hey, they had an open bar.

 From there, all teams met at nearby Cooperstown’s historic Doubleday Field where we had a catered BBQ with fried chicken, hot dogs, hamburgers, veggie burgers, all kinds of candy, cookies, brownies, ice cream, peanuts, cracker jacks and old fashion soda.